 And while some businesses already have weed extraction technology, the products only extract around 55 per cent of the problem plants.
 Sandbrook and fellow Greentech Robotics founders, Rob Baan and Malcom Bailey, wanted that number to be 45 per cent higher, albeit appreciating the trickiness around removing them autonomously given they grow right up close to the crops.

 “To develop a product that will actually take over that task from a human is an incredible challenge.
 We’re trying to develop a machine that will identify every plant, and decide which plants need to stay and which will be extinguished.
-To develop technology to do that effectively, and at speed, is a bit like a new space race, but on land.”
+To develop technology to do that effectively, and at speed, is a bit like a new space race, but on land,” Sandbrook says.

 Dooley says the scale of the market for the technology and the acuteness of the problem means Greentech Robotics is chasing an exciting opportunity.

-“That level of export insight for an early-stage NZ-based agritech company is rare; we regularly see tech developed for a problem in NZ then its developers will look overseas for a market.
-In this scenario, there’s hardly a NZ market, but the business is using its innovation skills to solve a global problem it knows well.”
+“That level of export insight for an early-stage New Zealand-based agritech company is rare; we regularly see tech developed for a problem in New Zealand then its developers will look overseas for a market.
+In this scenario, there’s hardly a New Zealand market, but the business is using its innovation skills to solve a global problem it knows well,” Dooley says.